PageCDN improves your website's performance with state of the art features never offered before by any CDN

 Brotli is state of the art compression algorithm designed specifically for Internet for serving compressed content over encrypted connections (HTTPS).
 Although HTTP Compression is around for 20 years, Brotli is a new player in the market that can reduce the content size by another 26% compared to other popular compression algorithms.

-When a file is received at PageCDN, it is compressed with brotli using extreme configuration that takes significant processing power, but can greatly reduce file size.
+When a compressible file is received at PageCDN, it is compressed with brotli that takes significant processing power, but can greatly reduce file size.
 Compression only occurs once.
-Later on, this pre-compressed file is delivered as it is for every subsequent request, eliminating the overhead and latency added by on-the-fly compression.
+This pre-compressed file is delivered for every subsequent request, eliminating the overhead and latency added by on-the-fly compression.

 Reuse 3rd Party Websites' Browser Cache

 Many websites use PageCDN's Public CDN for free and faster content delivery.
 These files are cached by the browsers for long periods.
 When the visitor opens the same page or other pages on the same site, the resource is loaded from browser's cache in no time and so the pages load very fast for repeat visitors.